Legit-Labs/legitify/README.md

   admin:org, read:enterprise, admin:org_hook, read:org, repo, read:repo_hook
   ```
 See [Creating a Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more information.
-Fine-grained personal access tokens are currently not supported because they do not support GitHub's GraphQL (https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/)
+Fine-grained personal access tokens are currently not supported because they do not support [GitHub's GraphQL](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).

 ### GitHub Enterprise Server
 You can run legitify against a GitHub Enterprise Server instance if you set the endpoint URL in the environment variable ``SERVER_URL``: